-Cowles, a Democrat, was the representative for North Carolina's 8th congressional district from 1891 to 1893.
+Cowles was the representative for North Carolina’s 8th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1885 to Mar 1893, Cowles missed 698 of 1,517 roll call votes, which is 46.0%.
 This is worse than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.